ncubrian/blog/2018/microservice-madness/article.md

 These techniques mitigate a large number of the challenges *if the services are stateless*.
 But stateless services are quite frankly, easy to deal with.
 In fact, if you have stateless services, then I'd be inclined to consider skipping microservices altogether and consider using a serverless model.

 In reality, many services require state.
 An example from our video sharing platform might be the subscription service.
 A new version of the subscriptions service may store data in the subscriptions database in a different shape.
 If you are running both services in parallel, you are running the system with two schemas at once.
-If you do a blue green deployment, and other services depend on data in the new shape, then they must be updated *at the same time*, and also take into account facts such as if the subscription service deployment fails and rolls back, they might need to roll back too, with cascading consequences.
+If you do a blue green deployment, and other services depend on data in the new shape, then they must be updated *at the same time*, and if the subscription service deployment fails and rolls back, they might need to roll back too, with cascading consequences.

 Again, it might be tempting to think that with NoSQL databases these issues of schema go away, but they don't.
 Databases which don't enforce schema do not lead to schemaless systems - they just mean that schema tends to be managed at the application level, rather than the database level.
 The fundamental challenge of understanding the shape of your data, and how it evolves, cannot be eliminated.